dotnet/docs-maui/docs/platform-integration/native-embedding.md

 :::zone pivot="devices-windows"

-On Windows, the `ToPlatformEmbedded` extension method converts the .NET MAUI control to a `FrameworkElement` object:
+On Windows, the `ToPlatformEmbedded` extension method converts the .NET MAUI control to a <xref:Microsoft.UI.Xaml.FrameworkElement> object:

 ```csharp
 var mauiView = new MyMauiContent();
 FrameworkElement nativeView = myMauiPage.ToPlatformEmbedded(mauiContext);
 ```

-In this example, a <xref:Microsoft.Maui.Controls.ContentView>-derived object is converted to a `FrameworkElement` object.
-The `FrameworkElement` object can then be set as the content of a WinUI page.
+In this example, a <xref:Microsoft.Maui.Controls.ContentView>-derived object is converted to a <xref:Microsoft.UI.Xaml.FrameworkElement> object.
+The <xref:Microsoft.UI.Xaml.FrameworkElement> object can then be set as the content of a WinUI page.

-The `FrameworkElement` object can then be added to a layout in your native app:
+The <xref:Microsoft.UI.Xaml.FrameworkElement> object can then be added to a layout in your native app:

 ```csharp
 stackPanel.Children.Add(nativeView);
 ```

 :::zone-end

+::: moniker range="=net-maui-8.0"

 > [!IMPORTANT]
 > To avoid an error occurring, XAML hot reload should be disabled before running a native embedded app in debug configuration.